stufus/ADOffline/README.md

 It is work in progress; all commits/PRs/support welcome.

-_AT THE MOMENT, THIS IS ALPHA CODE_.
-It has not been fully tested and is not production ready.
+_AT THE MOMENT, THIS IS BETA CODE_.
+It has not been fully tested but has been used successfully on various targeted attacks and engagements.

 ## Benefits